 Please share your preferred privacy add-on combinations with us and our readers in the comment section below and let us know if you have any questions or remarks about any of these add-ons.

-↑ This post was expanded on January 13, 2014; on January 14, 2014 the post was updated to include Adblock Edge instead of Adblock Plus.
-On August 17, 2014 the post was last updated to include the more user-friendly Random Agent Spoofer rather than the User Agent Switcher.
+↑ This post was expanded on January 13, 2014.
+On January 14, 2014 the post was updated to include Adblock Edge instead of Adblock Plus.
+On August 17, 2014 the post was updated to include the more user-friendly Random Agent Spoofer rather than the User Agent Switcher.
 On October 6, 2014 this post was updated to link to RequestPolicyContinued as a friendly fork for the discontinued RequestPolicy add-on.
 On October 8, 2014 this post was updated to link on our Mozilla Firefox Add-on Collections.